 Various different types of returner programme have developed in recent years.
 To clarify the differences, here’s our official Women Returners dictionary.
-At Women Returners, we partner with organisations to offer three types of returner programme: returnships, supported hiring programmes and returner events.
+At Women Returners, we partner with organisations to offer three types of returner programme: returnships, supported hiring programmes, returner events and any combination.

 The generic term for an initiative targeted specifically at returning professionals, including returnships, supported hiring programmes, returner events, return-to-work fellowships and returner training programmes.

 A higher-level professionally-paid internship for returning professionals.
 A returnship is a short-term contract (usually for 3-6 months), with a strong possibility but not a guarantee of an on-going role at the end of the programme.
 With most returnships, particularly with larger organisations, support in the form of mentoring/training/coaching is provided.
 Returnships are solely targeted at people who have taken a long career break.
 Most returnships occur annually with a cohort, however they may operate on an on-going basis.
 UK returnships are listed here.

 A recruitment process by which a returner is hired into a permanent position and provided with returner coaching support through the transition.
 Supported hiring roles are usually open to any applicants, however applications are welcomed from people who have taken a long career break.
 Supported hiring as part of a returner programme can either be on a cohort basis or on an on-going basis.
 Note: supported hiring can also be offered for one-off roles rather than as part of a group-based programme.

 An event for organisations to engage, support and attract returning professionals.
 A Returner Conference is a large-scale form of returner event for a large audience over one or two days.
 Returner events can also be run for a smaller more targeted audience (e.g. Bloomberg Returner Circle) and/or with a shorter format (eg. Central Government Career Changers Event).